 You can also find further information about child protection from Thurrock Council and details of how to report a concern about a child to Thurrock Children’s Services.
 You can also call Childline for help or advice on 0800 1111.

-Olive Academies believe that everyone in the school community has the right to learn and to teach in a supportive and caring environment without fear of being bullied.
-We are committed to helping all members of the school community to benefit from computing and online technologies, whilst understanding its risks, and to equip children with the knowledge and skills to be able to use it safely and responsibly.
-You can read our safeguarding; online safety; preventing radicalisation and extremism; anti-bullying policies here.
+Olive Academies believe that everyone in the academy community has the right to learn and to teach in a supportive and caring environment without fear of being bullied.
+We are committed to helping all members of the academy community to benefit from computing and online technologies, whilst understanding its risks, and to equip children with the knowledge and skills to be able to use it safely and responsibly.
+You can read our safeguarding, online safety and anti-bullying policies here.

 For advice for children and parents about how to stay safe online visit www.thinkyouknow.co.uk